We have been here before.

 Web 2.0 gave you the ability to interact with information: produce it, share it, build on it.

-The AI era, done right, gives you something categorically more powerful: the ability to deploy intelligence on your specific information, in your specific context, at the moment you need it.
+The AI era, done right, gives you something categorically more powerful: the ability to think with all of human knowledge behind you.
+Not Automation.
+Augmentation.

 As a novelist, I knew the loneliness of the work.
 Writing a complex series is a strange kind of isolation.
 You carry dozens of characters, hundreds of worldbuilding details, plot threads that stretch across thousands of pages.
 And when something isn't working, you are mostly alone with it.
-The best you could do was pay a developmental editor — hundreds, sometimes thousands of dollars — and wait.
-You'd get a report.
+The best you can do is pay a developmental editor hundreds, sometimes thousands of dollars, and wait.
+You'll get a report.
 Some inline comments.
-Good ones, if you were lucky.
-But they were never fully available to you.
-They read the book once and moved on.
+Good ones, if you're lucky.
+But they are never fully available to you.
+They read the book once and move on.

 Then I became a developer.
-And I started working with VS Code and Copilot.
+And I started working with VS Code (a software development environment) and Copilot (an AI-powered coding agent integrated into VS Code).

-There was a moment I keep coming back to.
-I was debugging a piece of code, staring at the wrong file for twenty minutes, convinced the problem was somewhere in the lines in front of me.
-The agent told me the problem was in a different file entirely.
+One very normal day, I was debugging a piece of code, staring at a file with nearly four hundred lines of code for twenty minutes, convinced the problem was somewhere in there.
+The server logs certainly seemed to indicate it.
+Then I asked the agent.
+It took about twenty seconds to tell me the problem was in a different file entirely.
 A specific file.
 A specific line.
 Line 57, where an interactor was being called in a way that was breaking everything downstream.

-That was the moment.
-Not because it saved me twenty minutes, though it did.
+That was the a-Ha moment.
+Not because it saved me twenty more minutes (or who knows how much longer), though it did.
 But because the agent had read the whole codebase.
 It knew things about my project that I had temporarily lost track of.
 It could hold everything simultaneously in a way I couldn't, and reason about my specific problem from that vantage point.
+It couldn't find the bug unprompted, certainly not without my very specific guidance.
+But it found it in seconds.

-Every writer has a chapter 12.
-The chapter that doesn't feel right but you can't really tell why.
-You've read it ten times.
-You've moved paragraphs around.
-You've changed the dialogue.
-Something is still wrong and you can't put your finger on it.
-Imagine an agent that has read your entire manuscript and simply tells you: your protagonist didn't earn this victory.
+Every writer has been through this.
+You finish the first draft of a chapter, read it in one go and immediately realize that something doesn't feel right.
+You can't really tell why, but it's simply not working.
+So you read it ten times.
+Move paragraphs around.
+Change the dialogue.
+But it's still wrong and you can't put your finger on it.
+Now imagine an agent that has read your entire manuscript including every single support document and just tells you: your protagonist didn't earn this victory.
 He mostly got lucky when the sword fell into his hands.
 How about you make him figure out something clever that gets him within reach of the sword, or grab something else and use it as a makeshift weapon?

 I want to say this directly, because it runs against what most of the industry is building toward.